TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

     manta-adm update /var/tmp/config.json
     ```

-## Step 5: Remove obsolete services and instances
+## Step 5: Remove obsolete Manta jobs services and instances

 There are a number of Manta services that are obsoleted by mantav2 and can
 (and should) be removed at this time.
 (Note: Remove of these services also